2026-27 Special Variation and Minimum Rate Increase Applications

 IPART Guidance materials

-This year we have published a single guidance booklet that explains how to prepare an SV application - Special Variations: How to prepare and apply (‘booklet').
+This year we have published a single guidance booklet that explains how to prepare an SV application - Special Variations: How to apply (‘booklet').

 Previously, we published an information paper about community awareness and engagement for the SV and MR increase process.
 This information is now provided in section 4 of the booklet.